The Epidemic of Heroin Abuse in the US Today

 - Stopping a hobby or activity they once enjoyed

-- Stealing or borrowing money for friends and family
+- Stealing or borrowing money from friends and family

 - Feeling unmotivated to reach their goals